José Carlos Mariátegui

-José Carlos Mariátegui La Chira (June 14, 1894 - April 16, 1930) was a Peruvian writer, journalist, politician and Marxist philosopher.

-A prolific author despite his early death, El Amauta (from Quechua: hamawt'a, "teacher", a name by which he is also known in his country) is considered one of the greatest scholars of Latin American reality, being the synthesis of his thought the 7 essays of interpretation of the Peruvian reality (1928), a reference work for the intelligentsia of the continent.
+José Carlos Mariátegui La Chira ([xoˌse ˌkaɾ.loz maˌɾja.t̪e.ɣ̞i la ˈt͡ʃi.ɾa]; June 14, 1894 – April 16, 1930), sometimes referred to in Peru as El Amauta (from Quechua: hamawt'a, "teacher"), was a Peruvian writer, sociologist, historian, journalist, politician, and Marxist philosopher.
+A prolific author despite his early death, Mariátegui is considered one of the greatest scholars of Latin America.
+His Seven Interpretive Essays on Peruvian Reality (1928), a synthesis of his thought, became a reference work for the intelligentsia of the continent.

-He was the founder of the Peruvian Socialist Party in 1928 (which, after his death, would be renamed the Peruvian Communist Party), a political force that, according to its founding act, would have Marxism-Leninism as its axial tool, and of the General Confederation of Workers of Peru, in 1929.
+He was the founder of the Peruvian Socialist Party (PSP) and the General Confederation of Workers of Peru (CGTP) in 1928 and 1929 respectively.
+The PSP initially adhered to Mariateguism for a syndicalist-influenced socialism "without tracing or copying," but after Mariategui's death, it would be reformed as the Peruvian Communist Party to be in-line with the Communist International's rigid party policy and Marxism-Leninism.
+In 1930 the party wing loyal to Mariategui would split and form the Socialist Party of Peru (Partido Socialista del Perú).

-For the sociologist and philosopher Michael Löwy, Mariátegui is "undoubtedly the most vigorous and original Marxist thinker that Latin America has ever known".
-Along the same lines, José Pablo Feinmann, Argentine philosopher and cultural critic, declares him the "greatest Latin American Marxist philosopher".
+For the sociologist and philosopher Michael Löwy, Mariátegui is "undoubtedly the most vigorous and original Marxist thinker that Latin America has ever known."
+Along the same lines, José Pablo Feinmann, Argentine philosopher and cultural critic, declared him the "greatest Latin American Marxist philosopher."

 Biography

 Childhood and youth

 Mariátegui was born in Moquegua in 1894.
 His parents were María Amalia La Chira Ballejos and Francisco Javier Mariátegui Requejo.
 Among his ancestors was the illustrious liberal thinker Francisco Javier Mariátegui y Tellería.
 He had two brothers: Guillermina and Julio César Mariátegui.

-In 1899 he moved with his mother and his brothers to Huacho and in 1902, after an accident at school, he was admitted to the Maison de Santé clinic in Lima.
+In 1899, he moved with his mother and his brothers to Huacho and in 1902, after an accident at school, he was admitted to the Maison de Santé clinic in Lima.
 After a long recovery he was left with ankylosis in his left leg for the rest of his life.
 Having become unable to partake in the recreations typical of his age, he began reading and reflecting.

 In 1907, his father Francisco Javier Mariátegui died in the port of Callao.